alabou/NMOS-MatroxOnly/Alerts.md

 };
 ```

 This attribute provides the alerts and events reporting capabilities of the device.
-Each capability descriptor of the sequence provides information about how a compliant alert decriptor for a given domain can be created and added to the alertDescriptors sequence.
+Each capability descriptor of the sequence provides information about how a compliant alert descriptor for a given domain can be created and added to the alertDescriptors sequence.

 - An empty `alertScope`, `resourceIds`, `interfaceNames` or `events` sequence indicates that the associated MvAlertDescriptor attribute may be given any value.
 - A sequence of values for those attributes indicates all the possible values that the associated MvAlertDescriptor attribute may be given.
 All or a subset of the value can be used.